Viaducto de Montabliz

 The Viaducto de Montabliz (Viaduct of Montabliz) is a bridge located in the town of Montabliz, Cantabria, Spain.

 It is known for being the highest bridge in Spain and the sixth in Europe, with 150 m in height (highest part) over the river Bisueña.
 It was built by Ferrovial and was completed in 2008.
+It carries the A-67 autovía.